 - 60 ml water

 - 400 g caster sugar

 - 80 g golden syrup

-- 1 tsp balsamic vinegar
+- 1 tsp white vinegar

-- 25 g unsalted butter
+- 25 g pretzels (optional), crushed

-- 75 g toasted hazelnuts, chopped
+- 75 g toasted hazelnuts (optional), finely chopped

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.